stackhpc/ansible-slurm-appliance/environments/README.md

 ## Overriding configuration

 The common environment defines a set of sensible defaults, which may or may not be applicable to your target environment.
-It is sometimes necessary to overide a particular setting.
+It is sometimes necessary to override a particular setting.
 As inventories that are specified later in the chain take precedence, you can simply redefine that variable in the more specific inventory.